StellarSand/app-icon/README.md

-# get-icon
+# app-icon
-A command-line tool to retrieve icon URLs of apps from [Google Play Store website](https://play.google.com/).
+A command-line tool to retrieve icon URLs of apps from [Google Play](https://play.google.com/) or [F-Droid](https://f-droid.org/en/packages/).